the-turing-way/the-turing-way/book/website/collaboration/new-community/virtual-onboarding.md

 This can be especially important for people who experience discrimination - do they know that they can approach you and be listened to if they experience harrassment or discrimination?

 Group culture sections can include:
-* What members of the group can expect from you - turn around times for feedback, support, etc.
+* What members of the group can expect from you - turn around times for feedback, support.
-* What you expect from members of the group - time keeping, communication, etc. This may vary between different roles.
+* What you expect from members of the group - time keeping, communication.
+This may vary between different roles.
 * Expectations for working hours.
 * Equality, inclusion and diversity statement.
 * Open science and how you expect the group to practice this.